BYTESHAUS/use-dev/README+/frames/README+/reinforced_inheretance.md

 ## Contraindications

-It will be a surplus for simple `classes` or short methods.
+🐋 It will be a surplus for simple `classes`, shallow logic, or short methods.

-The logic of implementation may be too ornate for straight frames.
+🔴 The logic of implementation may be too ornate for straight frames.

-It's not friendly to the strictly functional approach to implementation.
+🖖🏾 It's not friendly to the strictly functional approach to implementation.

 \___________\
-🔚 🌘 2024-2026..
+🔚 🌘 <samp><b>B</b>yteshausmeister</samp> 2024-2026..